code42/code42cli/docs/userguides/legalhold.md

 1. Generate a CSV template.
 Below is an example command that generates a template to use when bulk adding custodians to legal hold matter.
 Once generated, the CSV file is saved to your current working directory.
     `code42 legal-hold bulk generate-template add`

-    To generate a template to use when bulk removing custodians from a legal hold matter:
+    To generate a template to use when bulk releasing custodians from a legal hold matter:

     `code42 legal-hold bulk generate-template remove`